What to think about before installing a swimming pool?

 It is advisable that you hire an architect for indoor pool constructions.
 An architect will be able to help with:

 - Insulation specification for compliance

 - Groundwater conditions

 - Building warrant/planning permission applications

-If you are still looking for an architect for your building project we recommend contacting Allan Corfield Architects.
 If you have a swimming pool installation company in mind, then they should be able to work alongside the architect to ensure the specification of pool you are looking for is what is planned for in the initial stages.